Rega-Net:Retina Gabor Attention for Deep Convolutional Neural Networks: Proposed Method

 \subsection{Rega Attention Network}

 The structure of our designed Rega network is shown in Fig.4(a).
 Here, we take ResNet as the base model to illustrate the structure.
 We enhance the output feature maps $\bf{F}_{C1}$ and $\bf{F}_{C2}$ in $C1$ and $C2$ layers of ResNet by Rega attention module, respectively.
 The structure of Rega attention is shown in Fig. 4(b).
 We call the combination of “RG Conv” and “BN+ReLU” Retina Gabor (RG) Blocks.
-“RG Conv” denotes Rega convolutional function.
-BN denotes the batch normalization operation.
-Moreover, in Rega attention module, the number of RG blocks is selective.
+Moreover, the number of RG blocks is selective in the Rega attention module.
 The stronger the feature, the greater the number.
 The calculation of Rega attention is shown in Eq.
 (8).

 Where ${{\bf{\hat F}}_{{C_i}}}$ is the feature map obtained after the $n{\rm{-th}}$ convolutional kernel operation, ${C_i}$ is the number of channels of the input feature map and ${{\bf{F}}_{{C_i}}}$ is the input feature map of the ${C_i}$ layer, ${{{\bf{F}}_{{C_i}}}}\in\mathbb{R}^{C_i\times H_i\times W_i}$. $H_i$ is the height of the feature map, and $W_i$ is the width of the feature map. $\sigma$ denotes the sigmoid function. $AvgPool$ is the average pooling layer.
 We use $AvgPool$ to change the size of output feature maps. ${{\bf{\hat F}}_{{C_i}}}$ is the $C_i$ layer for Retina convolution operation. ${{\bf{R}}_a}({{\bf{F}}_{{C_i}}})$ denotes the attentional feature matrix obtained after the Rega attention operation.
 The final output of the attention feature maps is calculated as shown in Eq.
 (10).